RCL-Studio-X/XR-Accessibility/README.md

 ### Setup Instructions
-1. Clone the repository
+1. Clone the repository / Download the unity package
-2. Open the project in Unity Hub
+2. Open the project in Unity Hub / import the package to your project
 3. Open the demo scene: `Assets/CaptionSystem/_Scene/CaptionSample.unity`
 4. Add the **CaptionSetup** prefab to your scene (located in `Assets/CaptionSystem/_Prefabs/`)
 5. Configure the Caption Database asset (see Caption System Setup below)